Frequently Asked Questions on Undergraduate Research Grants

 5. If I am using my award to support travel expenses associated with presenting my research, what rules govern the use of my award?

 The University has very strict rules on how to pay for travel expenses; see http://www.uww.edu/adminaffairs/finance/travel.html for details.
 To ensure proper reimbursement, you are strongly advised to make an appointment with the Director to discuss your needs and the proper procedure to pay for/reimburse your expenses.
 Do not use your own personal fund (e.g., credit card) to pay for reimbursable expenses (e.g., travel, lodging, conference expenses) until you have checked with the Director.
+You may not be eligible for reimbursement if policies enacted by the State of Wisconsin are not followed.

 6. Can I use my award to help defray the cost of publication or manuscript submission?